sasjs/sasjs.io/docs/backend-getstarted.md

 |Client / System Identities|Client / System (3.5+) Identities|
 |Metadata Server|Postgres Database|

-Both server types can stream arbitrary content to the automatic _webout fileref and can make use of the _debug parameter.
+Both server types can stream arbitrary content to the automatic _webout SAS fileref and can make use of the _debug parameter.

 ## Project Folder Structure